 Throughout my career Java (and Groovy for most of it) has always been there, but other languages, libraries and frameworks come and go as needed or as the tides of my current employment vary.
 Things such as XSL, parsing datasets and dashboarding have piqued my interest in the past.

 In the past little while I’ve been working on a couple side projects with Grails and Java for:

 - an app for long term archival of photos/media utilising various AWS services

 - some backend services for periodically parsing a list of websites for updates (particularly where those sites don’t provide an RSS feed etc.)

 - a project to scoot data between different types of data sources using various messaging technologies

-I’m on a journey with AWS Certifications, in 2016 I grabbed the Developer - Associate and recently sat the SysOps Administrator - Associate.
+I’m on a journey with AWS Certifications, in 2016 I grabbed the Developer - Associate and so far in 2017 I’ve attained both of the other Associate levels SysOps Administrator and Solutions Architect.
 I guess I’m looking at the whole set of five as a reasonable target to aim for.

 Email firstname.lastname@example.org if you’ve got a question, or some other combination of letters :)